-The Gender Equity Commission (GEC) of Pittsburgh, through the City, is contracting with the University of Pittsburgh to conduct a city-wide intersectional gender study.
-This Gender Analysis will provide data on the status of women and girls in Pittsburgh for the City to use as a base for setting priorities.
-It will also give a clearer picture of how Pittsburgh compares to other similar cities when it comes to gender equality.
+The Gender Equity Commission (GEC) of Pittsburgh, through the City, contracted with the University of Pittsburgh to conduct a city-wide intersectional gender study.
+This Gender Analysis provided data on the status of women and girls in Pittsburgh for the City to use as a base for setting priorities.
+It also gave a clearer picture of how Pittsburgh compares to other similar cities when it comes to gender equity.

 - Part two of the study will focus on Pittsburgh city government employment data.

-- For part three, the researchers will talk with Pittsburgher’s and collect their stories and experiences through a series of focus groups.
-The focus groups will take place in various neighborhoods around the City.
+- Part three, the researchers will talk with Pittsburgher’s and collect their stories and experiences through a series of community meetings.
+The meetings will take place in various neighborhoods around the City.